For those who live with depression, this is not just an invisible illness, it is a life only lived by the grace of invisible courage.

 I am not the ocean.
 I am not the bird.
 I am the breeze that lies between.

-Also, I must acknowledge that the presence of depression in my life has long taken root in my basic structure of reality.
+I must acknowledge that the presence of depression in my life has long taken root in my basic structure of reality.
 The existential crisis inherent in my depression is a heavy, dark and life-altering perspective—the aftermath of which has permeated my sense of self and my purpose here.
 Though I did not know it at seven, my years of living have allowed me to peel back layers of awareness of this life.
 There is something satisfying about that, but I have only had the fortune of feeling that way about it when the depression waves have slowed and the tide has gone down.
-I am not the ocean.
-I am not the bird.
-I am the breeze that lies between.

 Copyright 2018, All rights reserved.